mk-maddin/wattpilot-HA/README.md

 ![screenshot of Next Trip service](doc/service_view1.jpg)

 # Installation and Configuration

+ATTENTION: Default configuration is for wattpilot firmware version > 38.5 !!
+	If you are using older firmware, please read "Known Errors" instructions.

 ## Installation
 Download the repository and save the "wattpilot" folder into your home assistant custom_components directory.